 DynamoDB / Client / exceptions / ProvisionedThroughputExceededException

-Your request rate is too high.
+The request was denied due to request throttling.
+For detailed information about why the request was throttled and the ARN of the impacted resource, find the ThrottlingReason field in the returned exception.
 The Amazon Web Services SDKs for DynamoDB automatically retry requests that receive this exception.
 Your request is eventually successful, unless your retry queue is too large to finish.
 Reduce the frequency of requests and use exponential backoff.
 For more information, go to Error Retries and Exponential Backoff in the Amazon DynamoDB Developer Guide.

 Example